Oil sector

 Since July 2023, the "Absheron" field, with a gas potential exceeding 300 billion cubic meters, has produced its first gas and condensate.
 This project made history as the first remotely operated platform in the Caspian Sea.
 In August 2023, a contract was signed for the sale of a 30% stake in the Absheron gas-condensate field to the United Arab Emirates' ADNOC company.
 This marks the first investment in an upstream project by the company outside its borders.

-On September 25, 2023, a ceremony to lay the foundation stone for the Igdir-Nakhchivan gas pipeline was held with the participation of President of the Republic of Azerbaijan Ilham Aliyev and President of the Republic of Türkiye Recep Tayyip Erdogan.
-This pipeline, intended to be commissioned in 2024, will contribute to the gas supply of Nakhchivan.
+On March 5, 2025, the opening ceremony of the Igdir-Nakhchivan gas pipeline was held with the participation of President of the Republic of Azerbaijan Ilham Aliyev and President of the Republic of Türkiye Recep Tayyip Erdogan.
+The pipeline contributed to the diversification of gas supply sources for Nakhchivan.

 Azerbaijan's purposeful activity in the energy field has transformed the country into a regional energy hub.